bdager/CHIRLA/README.md

-# CHIRLA-dataset
-CHIRLA: Comprehensive High-resolution Identification and Re-identification for Large-scale Analysis
+# CHIRLA: Comprehensive High-resolution Identification and Re-identification for Large-scale Analysis